 Tow trucks are undoubtedly essential to our society and provide a great service to keep roads safe and traffic moving.
 That, however, does not mean that they never cause accidents.
 Driver negligence, improper loading, or improper maintenance can lead to tragic collisions with other motorists on the road.

 If you were injured in a tow truck accident, you may be able to recover compensation for your losses through a personal injury claim or lawsuit.
 Potentially recoverable damages may include your medical bills, lost wages, and more.

-For a free consultation on your case with a member of our team, call Morelli Law Firm today at (212) 751-9800.
+For a free consultation on your case with a member of our team, contact Morelli Law Firm today.
 We offer representation on a contingency-fee-basis with no up-front payments required.

 Negligence May Cause Tow Truck Accidents

 There are many ways in which the tow truck driver can act negligently, resulting in a serious accident.
-This may include:
+According to our New York personal injury lawyers, this may include:

 Distracted driving is a common cause of motor vehicle accidents throughout the U.S. When a driver engages in other activity that shifts their attention from the road, it constitutes distracted driving.
 Common ways in which a driver may be distracted include texting, eating, or using the GPS while driving.

 To prove the tow truck driver was distracted, our attorneys may be able to look at cell phone records to determine if the driver was using their phones at the time the accident occurred.